Is it OK to put a treadmill in the garage?

 The garage is often used to contain any useless goods.
-The first thing you’ll need to address if you’ve decided to put a home gym in your garage is the total clutter in the garage.
-Make sure there is enough space for fitting your workout area.
+The total clutter is the first thing you’ll need to address if you put a home gym in your garage.
+Make sure there is enough space to fit your workout area.

 Once you have a clear garage, it’s time to clean the floor from any dirt or oil that may cause injuries.
 You’ll need a broom and mop if you’re not using a self-propelled vacuum machine.
-Next, grab a dustbuster and clean any spiderwebs or forgotten items that have been left behind.
+Next, grab a dustbuster and clean any spiderwebs or forgotten items left behind.

 2. Measure your available space

 Before purchasing a treadmill for the garage or any exercise equipment, you should know exactly how much space is available for them in your garage gym – which is why measuring every square inch of your garage is so important!

 For example, suppose you’re designing your home gym around treadmill workouts.
 In that case, they typically take up more room than other fitness machines because their footprint can be larger than some weight benches (even when folded away).
 So, make sure there will be plenty of open floor space.